 Pete Seibert Jr moved to Vail in 1962 for the first season of the fledgling ski area his father started.
 After a childhood spent growing with the new town and ski racing, Pete graduated from Middlebury College with a degree in American Literature, later following that with an MBA from the University of Denver.

 Three years of ski patrol in Vail lead to supervisory and management positions at Snowbasin, UT, Sun Valley, ID and Arrowhead Mountain now part of Beaver Creek.
 His family grew from one child, Pete, to three with a set of twins, Anna and Tony.
 Pete opted to stay in the valley and pursue a career in real estate.
 Now his fourth child, Lizzie, is 27 and Pete has been in real estate for 30 years.

 Three years of ski patrol in Vail lead to supervisory and management positions at Snowbasin, UT, Sun Valley, ID and Arrowhead Mountain now part of Beaver Creek.
 When the family grew from one child to three with a set of twins, Pete opted to stay in the valley and pursue a career in real estate.
 Now the fourth child is 26 and Pete has been in real estate 30 years.

-Pete and his partner Kate Allan live in the Sandstone neighborhood in Vail, spending their time in the mountains on skis and bikes.
-Off season they love to travel to Kate’s hometown, Cape Town, South Africa.
-Check out this article on Pete and Kate, click here to view article.
+Pete and his partner, Kate Allan, live in the Chamonix neighborhood in West Vail, spending their time in the mountains on skis and bikes.
+They love to travel to Kate’s first home in Cape Town, South Africa.

-Check out this video of Pete who has been helping out with a volunteer project, building the new 'Minturn Mini Mile' Trail.
+Check out this video of Pete, who has been helping out with a volunteer project, building the new 'Minturn Mini Mile' Trail.
 Documented by Vail Daily's On The Hill.
 Click here to watch the video!